kmadac/kmadac.github.io/_posts/2016-07-19-Simple-timer-in-Ubuntu.md

 ---

 From time to time I like to make a tea during my play with notebook but I don't want to constantly check clock whether time is up to pick out tea bag from the cup.
 I found out that there is no simple timer app in Ubuntu Unity.
-Thanks to Linux we have `at` command which can schedule any action on system and `notify-send` command which can display notification desktop.
+Thanks to Linux we have `at` command which can schedule any action on system and `notify-send` command which can display notifications on desktop.
 By combination of both we have very elegant and easy to use timer without necessity to install anything.

 ## How to set timer to 10 minutes ahead?